 Are there advances in real-time accessibility aided by AI?

 Watson: AI-powered smart glasses or mobile apps are emerging that analyse live video feeds to describe surroundings in real-time.
 This can mean reading signs, identifying objects, or understanding context in social spaces.
-We’re still tackling constraints like battery life, privacy, and consistency, but as those improve, the potential for independence is transformative.
+We’re still addressing constraints such as battery life, privacy, and consistency, but as these improve, the potential for independence becomes transformative.

-How can we ensure AI development truly includes the voices of disabled users?
+How can we ensure that AI development truly includes the voices of users with disabilities?

 Watson: That inclusion must be intentional.
 Recent UK research shows over a third of disabled individuals fear being left behind as AI gains traction in healthcare and public services.
 If they aren’t part of the design journey, tools will fail to meet their needs.
 Put simply, inclusion doesn't happen by accident.
 It takes planning, listening, and a willingness to challenge assumptions.
 AI can help open doors, but it’s up to us to make sure everyone is invited in.